kiranchigurupati/Logs--analysis/README.md

 1.What are the  popular  articles of all time?
 2.Who are the popular authors of all time?
-3.On which days did more than 1% of requests lead to errors?
+3.On which log values more than 1% of requests lead to errors?

 -->Project follows good SQL coding practices: Each question should be answered with a single database query.
 -->The code is error free and conforms to the PEP8 style recommendations.